kubernetes-hy/kubernetes-hy.github.io/data/part-5/4-beyond-kubernetes.md

 <exercise name='Exercise 5.05: Deploy to Serverless'>

-  Let's test serverless by making the pingpong application serverless.
+  Let's test serverless by making the Ping-pong application serverless.

   TIP: Your application should listen on port 8080 or better yet have a `PORT` environment variable to configure this.